damiencarol/jsr203-hadoop/README.md

 The following features are complete.

-* Basic Path support (build from string/URI, resolve)
+* Path support (build from string/URI, resolve, relativize, equals, ...)
 * Directory stream (provide ability to list files in directory, get status, ...)
 * Create/delete file/directory
-* Basic Input/Output
+* Input/Output
+* Attribute views ("basic", "owner", "posix")
-* Basic attribute views ("basic", "posix", "hadoop" for hadoop specific attributes)
+* Hadoop dedicated view "hadoop" for hadoop specific attributes (len, block size, replication factor)

-More feature will come :
+More features will come :

 * Security and permissions
+* complete list of hadoop specific attributes

 For more details, see the <a href="REFERENCE.md">Reference guide</a>.